-Helping your teen deal with disturbing content
+Helping your teen deal with graphic content

-This can be hard for anyone to deal with, but particularly so for teens, who may be more tuned into different types of media and less experienced with dealing with heavy topics.
+This can be hard for anyone to deal with, but particularly so for teens who may be more tuned into different types of media and less experienced with dealing with heavy topics.

 This can help if:

-• you’ve heard about a trending TV show or movie that makes you uncomfortable
+• you’ve heard about a trending TV show or movie that makes you uncomfortable or concerned for your teenager

-• your teenager has seen something disturbing already.
+• your teenager has seen something disturbing already

 Infographic called 'Helping your teen deal with disturbing content'.
 A transcript can be downloaded below.